 Yes – Caring Homes operates an open visiting policy to ensure that residents, relatives and friends can visit at the times that are most convenient for them.

-Every one of our homes has a dedicated Activities Coordinator to plan regular events and entertainments.
+Every one of our homes has a dedicated Health and Wellbeing Coordinator to plan regular events and entertainments.
 Examples of activities can include: physical light exercise, reminiscence style activities, sensory musical performances or cognitive activities like gardening and baking.
 Trips out are also organised as our homes have access to a fleet of private minibus, available to take group outings when requested by residents.
 Find out more about activities with Caring Homes here.

 All of our homes have an outdoor area for residents to enjoy the outdoors.
 This could be a terrace or landscaped garden, even woodland in the grounds for residents to relax in.
 Many bedrooms also offer a private ground floor terrace or upper floor balcony.
 Homes offering specialist dementia care also benefit from secure outdoor areas so residents can spend time outside in safety.
 A private minibus is also available to take residents out on day trips away from the home.
 Find out more about “Life with Caring Homes” here.

 At Caring Homes we are proud of our great hospitality.
 All of our care homes have a dedicated chef to prepare fresh meals and offer a well-balanced diet that is tailored to each of our residents’ needs.
 Menus offer a variety of healthy foods for residents to enjoy, as well as home-made cakes for afternoon tea time.
-Caring Homes has also achieved ISO 9000:2001 accreditation across the whole company, a reflection of the quality management systems we have in place.

 Each of our homes benefit from double rooms that can accommodate couples, close friends or relatives that wish to share, or single residents searching for a bit of extra space.
 Contact your chosen home to find out more about the current availability of extra-spacious accommodation.